Table of Contents

 Ted mission statement: Spread ideas.

-Why it works: This is another company mission statement that makes the rounds on the best-of lists.
+Why it works: This is another company mission statement example that makes the rounds on the best-of lists.
 You can almost imagine the lengthy thought process that transpired as TED execs winnowed their mission statement down to just two words.
 Two words!
 But that’s all they need.

 This mission statement doesn’t say they are “creating opportunities for…” or “gathering the brightest minds to…” They do all of these things as well.
 But at the very core of the organization, their mission is to spread ideas.